umalabs/correlated-authorization/README.md

 Prerequisites:

-* The AS-RqP supports the OAuth 2.0 Token Exchange [3] extension of OAuth2.
+* The AS-RqP supports the OAuth 2.0 Token Exchange [4] extension of OAuth 2.0.
 * The AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server (alternatively on /.well-known/openid-configuration).
 * The AS-RqP also acts as RqP's Identity Provider.
 * The client is registered at the AS-RqP as a public or confidential client and acts as a Relying Party in a RqP's Identity Provider in order to obtain an access token with user claims.